severholod/weather-app/README.md

 This SPA has two themes: light and dark.
 Switching between themes depends on the current users time zone.
 This feature were implemented by function `GetTheme`

 The city established by default is `Samara`.
-The city can be easely changed  in main component `<App>` state
+The city can be easily changed  in main component `<App>` state

 It is developed specially for SimbirSoft Frontend workshop.
 ### Author `Ilya Severov`